showell-labs/react-native-fs-fork/README.md

     - [copyAssetsFileIOS()] &mdash; Reads an image file from Camera Roll and writes it to the specified location.
 It also can be used to get video thumbnails.
+    - [copyAssetsVideoIOS()] &mdash; Copies a video from the assets-library to the specified destination.
     - [copyFile()] &mdash; Copies a file to a new destination.
     - [copyFileAssets()] &mdash; (Android only) Copies an asset file to the given destination.